 12.2 Verifiable Cost Appeal Process and Timeline

 (1) It is the responsibility of Filing Entities to initiate appeals of rejected Verifiable Costs.
 This is done by submitting a written appeal to ERCOT via a Service Request.
 The Service Request is available on the ERCOT Market Information System (MIS).
-The Service Request must be submitted using theAuthorized Representative’s Digital Certificate.
+The Service Request must be submitted by an Authorized Representative.

 (2) Appeals must be submitted no more than twenty (20) Business Days after ERCOT informs a Filing Entity of its rejection of a Filing Entity’s Verifiable Cost submission.
 If a Filing Entity does not submit an appeal within the twenty (20) Business Day period, the Filing Entity is deemed to have accepted ERCOT’s determination of approved Verifiable Costs.